atrib/midas-paper/oakland21-response.md

 the reviews.

-The two key weaknesses, as observed by the Oakland reviewers, were the inherent deadlock proneness and the lack of clarity regarding whitelisting of system calls.
+The two key weaknesses, as observed by the Oakland reviewers, were the inherent deadlock proneness and the lack of clarity regarding exemption of system calls.

 Overall, in this revision we have